Tips and Support for Navigating the Public Health Job Market During a Pandemic

 Then, spruce up your personal LinkedIn, Indeed, Handshake, and other professional networking profiles.
 This will go a long way in discovering jobs that align with your qualifications.
 Not only are these websites accessible for employers looking for your skills.
 They also aid in expanding your professional network.
 Before starring available positions, investigate the company at hand to see if it would be a good fit for you, whatever criteria you have established to make that decision.
 Studying the culture, mission, and values of a workplace and asking yourself if it resonates with your public health philosophy is an important part of the process.

 I have found it useful to utilize Public Health Connect through our School of Public Health in reaching out to alumni in roles that we hope to be in, or companies we hope to work for post-graduation.
 Similarly, LinkedIn also has features that can filter a search down to the specifics.
 Even amongst a pandemic, these conversations have been nothing short of liberating.
 The receptiveness of individuals willing to connect with young undergraduates entering the job market is rarely discussed, but it sure does exist.

-Just last week, I had a call with a project manager in New York City - I wanted to get to know more about their role and an open opportunity in their office.
-It began with me literally stating: “I tend to talk a lot when it comes to my passion and past experiences in public health, please feel free to chime in at any time - I want to make this as transparent as possible”, and this completely shifted the formal connotation behind an informational interview, to one that is basically just an informal conversation about why public health is my jam.
+Just last week, I had a call with a project manager in New York City.
+I wanted to know more about their role and an open opportunity in their office.
+It began with me sharing: “I tend to talk a lot when it comes to my passion and past experiences in public health.
+Please feel free to chime in at any time—I want to make this as transparent as possible.”
+This completely shifted the formal connotation behind an informational interview to one that is basically just an informal conversation about why public health is my jam.